jwloen/melon-test3/README.md

 *[Learn More](https://webpack.github.io/)*

 #### Node.js
-Node enables us to use JavaScript outside of a browser and directly on our machines to perform the logic necessary to determine what messages to send to the end user and when.
+Node enables us to use c outside of a browser and directly on our machines to perform the logic necessary to determine what messages to send to the end user and when.

 *[Learn More](https://nodejs.org/en/docs/)*